 InfoLinks provides a viable alternative to display ads — its specialty is in-text advertising placement.
 InfoLinks searches for keywords in the body of your blog text, and automatically associates ads with relevant text snippets.
 When a visitor hovers over this special text, a relevant ad appears next to it.
 In-text ads work well on blogs since more words on a page mean more opportunities for relevant ads.

 InfoLinks can monetize any blog, old or new.
 It requires no setup fee, and there are no minimum requirements for page views.
 Once set up, you can quickly implement in-text ads (as well as targeted display ads, if you’d prefer) and gain insights from the reporting dashboard.

 InfoLinks pays every 45 days via PayPal (the minimum payout is $50), Western Union, and Payoneer.

-There are pros and cons to a system like this.
+There are both benefits and downsides to a system like this.
 If your site brings in enough traffic, advertisers will try to outbid each other for space, and you might end up earning much more from the auction than you would from AdSense.
 But, if advertisers are unaware of your site, you might not receive any bids at all.

 SHE Media is a digital media company that produces content for and by women — it’s known primarily for its blogs SheKnows, Blogher, and StyleCaster, which combined garner tens of millions of monthly views.
 SHE Media also operates a partner network that matches female-focused advertisers with female-focused bloggers and content creators.